KuligKamil/kuligkamil.github.io/_posts/2024-01-31-the-last-day-as-leader.md

 Dear Team.

-Today is my officially the last day as a leader of the wonderful people, the last they as Fullstack Developer Leader.
+Today is my officially the last day as a leader of the wonderful people, the last day as Fullstack Developer Leader.

 The main reason why I leave the role of the leader was the lack of development, miss programming, the pressure and the conditions in which the meetings were held.